Every minute counts during a stroke.

 The Appalachian Regional Stroke Center Network is a group of "stroke-ready" hospitals.
-Each member hospital follows treatment protocols based on the guidelines from several national organizations.
+Each member hospital follows treatment protocols based on the guidelines from several national organizations, including:

-The Primary Stroke Center at Bristol Regional, a founding member of the Appalachian Regional Stroke Center Network, has full neurological coverage 24 hours a day, seven days a week.
-The professionals at the stroke center also provide their expertise to the member hospitals when a patient arrives with a stroke.
-This network of advanced care and expertise means patients in the Tri-Cities region – including the most rural areas of Northeast Tennessee and Southwest Virginia – can receive effective stroke care quickly.
+This network of advanced care and expertise means patients in the Tri-Cities region – including the most rural areas of Upper East TN and Southwest VA – can receive effective stroke care quickly.

-Because lifestyle significantly impacts a person's risk of having a stroke, many people can easily reduce their stroke risk factors by following some simple guidelines.
+Because lifestyle significantly impacts a your risk of having a stroke, you can easily reduce their stroke risk factors by following these basic guidelines:

 You clicked on a link that will cause you to leave myWellmont.